Scottish Place Names

 A final category of neighbourhood and suburban names comprises places that can be found in Scotland but which, in Toronto's case, definitely or most probably have no Scottish connection.

 - Bolton and Bolton Station - there is a Bolton in East Lothian as well as in five English counties, including the well-known industrial town of Bolton in Greater Manchester.
-According to the Wikipedia article on Bolton, Ontario, retrieved in December 2007, these outer suburbs owe their names to James Bolton, who created a mill on the Humber River.
+According to the Wikipedia article on Bolton, Ontario, retrieved in September 2013, these outer suburbs owe their names to James and George Bolton, who built a flour mill on the Humber River.
 Since Bolton is an English family name, a Scottish connection seems unlikely.

 - Brock Industrial Park, Brock Ridge and Brockton Village - Brock features in many Scottish place names, some examples being Brock Burn in East Renfrewshire, Brock Hill in Dumfries & Galloway and Brockholes in Aberdeenshire.
 Brock occurs even more commonly in English place names.
 The origin of the names of these neighbourhoods is probably neither Scottish nor English, however.
 Brockton Village, for instance, "was likely named after Captain James Brock, who held a large parcel of land in this area in the early 1800's.
 Captain Brock was a cousin of Sir Isaac Brock, a Canadian war hero who fought in the War of 1812."
 (Toronto Neighbourhoods website).
 Sir Isaac Brock (1769-1812) was born on Guernsey in the Channel Islands.